MGK

 • A uniquely Kingston-based cultural crown

-Miss Gay Kingston is slightly formal yet accessible — rooted in tradition while joyfully camp, celebratory, and community-driven.
+MGK is slightly formal yet accessible — rooted in tradition while joyfully camp, celebratory, and community-driven.

 II.
 Core Values

-Miss Gay Kingston is guided by the following principles:
+MGK is guided by the following principles:

 • Inclusivity across gender identities and drag styles